My Beautiful Dark Twisted Fantasy: Recording and production

 My Beautiful Dark Twisted Fantasy was recorded at Avex in Honolulu, Hawaii.
 Additional recording took place at Glenwood Place Studios in Burbank, California, and at Electric Lady Studios and Platinum Sound Recording Studios in New York City.
-It was reported that West spent over $3 million provided by his record label Def Jam to record the album, making it one of the most expensive albums ever made.
-He later explained the initial recording process to Noah Callahan-Bever, Complex editor-in-chief and West's then-confidant, telling him he had resided in Hawaii, and was importing his favorite producers and artists to work on the album, as well as for inspiration.
-Various contributors engaged in sessions with West for My Beautiful Dark Twisted Fantasy, including Kid Cudi, Elton John, Rick Ross, Pusha T, and Justin Vernon.
-Other artists recorded vocals for the album, such as M.I.A., Mos Def, Santigold, and Seal.
-Record producers who contributed in the sessions include: Q-Tip, RZA, Pete Rock, Madlib, Statik Selektah, and DJ Premier.
-Madlib said he made five beats for the album, while DJ Premier said his beats were ultimately discarded.
+It was reported that West spent around $3 million provided by his record label Def Jam to record the album, making it one of the most expensive albums ever made.
+He explained the initial recording process to Noah Callahan-Bever, the editor-in-chief of Complex and West's then-confidant, telling him he had resided in Hawaii accompanied by his favorite producers and artists to work on My Beautiful Dark Twisted Fantasy and provide inspiration.
+Various contributors engaged in sessions with West for the album, including Kid Cudi, Elton John, Rick Ross, Pusha T, and Justin Vernon.
+Vocals were also recorded by M.I.A., Mos Def, Santigold, and Seal.
+Producers who contributed in the sessions included Q-Tip, RZA, Pete Rock, Madlib, Statik Selektah, and DJ Premier.
+Madlib said he made five beats for My Beautiful Dark Twisted Fantasy, while DJ Premier revealed his work did not make the final cut.

 West block-booked the three session rooms of Avex simultaneously for 24 hours a day to work on My Beautiful Dark Twisted Fantasy, until he felt it was complete.
-According to Callahan-Bever, "when [West] hits a creative wall ... he heads to another studio room to make progress on another song".
-Sheets of paper were posted on one side of the studio including what were dubbed as "Kanye Commandments", such as "No Tweeting" and "No Pictures".
-West never slept a full night at the location, opting instead to take power naps in a studio chair or couch in 90-minute intervals when working during the night.
-Engineers worked a similar schedule to West, remaining active 24 hours a day.
-This heavy work ethic led to West and his crew having a multi-course breakfast at his Diamond Head residence, cooked by the rapper's in-house chefs.
-Later in the morning after breakfast, West and most of the crew played games of 21 against locals at the Honolulu YMCA for leisure.
+According to Callahan-Bever, when West "hits a creative wall", he changes to another studio room to work on a different song.
+Sheets of paper were posted on one side of the studio with what were known as "Kanye Commandments", such as "No Tweeting" and "No Pictures".
+West never slept a full night there, opting instead to take power naps on a studio chair or couch in 90-minute intervals when working during the night.
+Engineers worked a similar schedule, remaining active 24 hours a day.
+The heavy work ethic led to West and his crew having multi-course breakfasts each morning at his Diamond Head residence, cooked by in-house chefs.
+Later in the mornings after breakfast, West and most of the crew played games of 21 against locals at the Honolulu YMCA for leisure.
 Kid Cudi smoked marijuana in preparation and worked out on a treadmill, while RZA exercised in the weight room.